StackStorm/st2docs/docs/source/install/upgrades.rst

    .. note::

-     Refer to the migration scripts below for any version specific changes that may be required before upgrading packages.
+     Refer to the version specific changes section below, for steps that may be required before or after upgrading packages.

    Ubuntu: